FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Proposed Method

+where $\rm E$ is a two-layer perceptron with ReLU activation function and is named as the \textbf{Adapter}.

+After the alignment, we utilize the mixed pooling~\cite{yu2014mixed} to fuse 2D features and 3D features.
+According to~\cite{yu2014mixed}, mixed pooling is superior to single max/average pooling in terms of feature fusion.
 Using this approach, any information inadequately captured due to viewpoint selection is supplemented by the 3D channel using the ${\rm max}$ operation.
 Concurrently, overly dominant features are moderated through the ${\rm average}$ operation for balance.
+The new global feature can be calculated as follows: